Thursday 8 March 2018 at 8:30pm

 THE EVEN BACH SUITES Nos.
 2, 4, 6

 ANTONIO MENESES, cello

-Gold prize winner of the 1982 Tchaikovsky Cello Competition in Moscow, Antonio Meneses is one of the most outstanding world cellists.
-His third performance at the Al Bustan Festival is a unique opportunity to enjoy listening to the beautiful Bach Cello Suites in the unique setting of the National Museum.Book NowTicket prices: $60
+Gold Prize winner of the 1982 Tchaikovsky Cello Competition in Moscow, Antonio Meneses is one of the most outstanding world cellists.
+His third performance at the Al Bustan Festival is a unique opportunity to enjoy listening to the beautiful Bach Cello Suites in the unique setting of the National Museum.Book NowTicket prices: 60 LBP

 Born in Recife, Brazil, in 1957 into a family of musicians, Antonio Meneses began his cello studies at the age of ten.
 At 16, he met the famous Italian cellist Antonio Janigro and was asked to join Janigro’s classes in Düsseldorf and later in Stuttgart.

 He won the first Prize at the 1977 ARD International Competition in Munich and was awarded First Prize and Gold Medal at the 1982 Tchaikovsky Competition in Moscow.

 Appearing in the music capitals of Europe, the Americas and Asia, Antonio Meneses performs with most of the world’s leading orchestras (in Berlin, London, Amsterdam, Vienna, Paris, Prague, Moscow and Saint Petersburg, Munich, New York, Philadelphia Washington D.C. or Tokyo.